 TRE is a wholly owned subsidiary of Transatlantic Reinsurance Company ("TRC") and provides the TransRe group ("TransRe") with its main platform to write business in Continental Europe and in the Middle East and North Africa region ("MENA").
+TRC is incorporated in New York, USA.
+TRE's ultimate parent undertaking is Berkshire Hathaway Inc. ("Berkshire Hathaway"), a company incorporated in Delaware, USA.

 TRE commenced trading under the name of Guardian Reinsurance Company in January 1977 before being acquired by TRC in 1996.
 As of 1st July 2019, TRE redomiciled from Zurich to Luxembourg and is regulated by the CAA.
 TRE has authorisation to transact all types of reinsurance business and operates through its branch offices in Germany, France and Switzerland.
-In addition to paid up capital of US\$ 27m, share premium of US\$ 133m and reconciliation reserve of US\$ 141m, TRE has the benefit of internal retrocession with TRC and a parental capital support guarantee agreement ("TRC Capital Support Agreement").
-TRE benefits from the same financial strength ratings as TRC, being ratings of AA+ by Standard & Poor's ("S&P") and A++ by A.M.
-Best.
+In addition to paid up capital of US\$ 27 million, share premium of US\$ 133 million and reconciliation reserve of US\$ 185 million, TRE has the benefit of internal retrocession with TRC and a parental capital support guarantee agreement ("TRC Capital Support Agreement").

+TRE has been granted the same financial strength ratings as TRC by both Standard & Poor's ("S&P") and AM Best, being AA+ and A++ (Superior) respectively.